dask/distributed/docs/source/worker-state.rst

     deserialize.
 The full exception and traceback are stored in the task itself, so that they can be re-raised on the client. forgotten
-    The scheduler asked this worker to forget abot the task, and there are neither dependents nor dependencies on the same worker.
+    The scheduler asked this worker to forget about the task, and there are neither dependents nor dependencies on the same worker.
 As soon as a task reaches this state, it is immediately dereferenced from the :class:`WorkerState` and will be soon garbage-collected.
 This is the only case where two instances of a :class:`TaskState`